- Stomach cancer may cause heartburn, stomach pain, anemia, weight loss, and appetite changes, but early symptoms are often absent.

 Possible causes

-The exact cause of stomach cancer is not well understood, however it is commonly associated with the following health conditions:
+The exact cause of stomach cancer is not fully understood, but several risk factors are strongly associated with its development:

-- The presence of a ulcer, or untreated chronic gastritis I
+History of stomach ulcers or untreated chronic gastritis

-- History of pernicious anemia, hypochlorhydria or gastric atrophy
+Conditions such as pernicious anemia, hypochlorhydria, or gastric atrophy

-- Genetic predisposition (ie. a family history of stomach cancer or other cancers).
+Genetic predisposition, including a family history of stomach or other cancers

 Treatment options